ji-devs/ji-cloud/documentation/src/setup/database/database.md

 it will run the migrations from the `backend/api` diesel project against the target database

 if it's really necessary to connect directly to the google cloud sql, the connection string with the password can be output via passing `--connection_string_only` (this requires that the local credentials exist, of course)

+# Local Docker

+Although local _can_ be anything (including native), a docker setup is provided in `build-utils/db_local`.
+Simply `cargo make db-local`

+Make sure to not conflict with other ports of other docker instances, of course :)